guilhemmarchand/trackme/docs/FAQ.rst

 A user can delete an entity stored in the KVstore, assuming the user has write permissions over the KVstores and other objects. (admin, part of trackme_admin role or custom allowed)

-The deletion feature is provided natively via the UI, when an entity is deleted the following worklow happens:
+The deletion feature is provided natively via the UI, when an entity is deleted the following workflow happens:

 - The UI retrieves the key id of the record in the KVstore and performs a DELETE rest call over the KVstore endpoint
 - In addition, the full entity record is logged to the audit KVstore, and exposed via the UI within the audit changes tab
 - When the user deletes an entity, it can be delete temporary or permanently
 - If the deletion is temporary, the entity will be recreated automatically if it is still actively sending data to Splunk, and the conditions (allow lists, block lists...) permit it
-- If the deletion is permanent, an additional flag is added to the record in the audit, this flag allow the trackers to exclude creating an entitiy that was permanently deleted
+- If the deletion is permanent, an additional flag is added to the record in the audit, this flag allow the trackers to exclude creating an entitythat was permanently deleted

-While it is not supported at the moment to undo the deletion, the audit record contains all the information related to the entitiy previously deleted.
+While it is not supported at the moment to undo the deletion, the audit record contains all the information related to the entitypreviously deleted.

 Finally, the audit changes tab provides the relevant filters to allow accessing to all deletion events, including answers to when / who / how and why if an update note was added filled during the operation.